Accounting Basics

 Carpentry: Core Skills

 This course provides instruction related to the core skills used by carpenters in residential and commercial settings.
 Topics include safety, hand/power tool use, site preparation, measurement and layout, footings and foundations, construction framing, and other related topics.
 Upon completion, students should be able to construct, erect, install, or repair structures and fixtures made of wood, such as concrete forms; building frameworks, including partitions, joists, studding, and rafters; wood stairways, window and door frames, and hardwood floors.
-Class will be held at the Center for Construction Trades and Woodworking, located at 333 S. Scales St., Reidsville.
-Be sure to apply for the Eagle Train & Gain Scholarship for this program.
+Be sure to apply for the $180 Eagle Train & Gain Scholarship for this program, so your cost will be just $62.

 Central Sterile Processing